-Like so many of my stories, this one begins as so “One day I was in my wrench and ran across and old rusty tool that was still functional”.
+Like so many of my stories, this one begins as so “One day I was in my shop and ran across and old rusty tool that was still functional”.
 Let’s start with a bit of backstory.

 My grandfather immigrated from Quebec along with his brother to the Boston area to improve their lot in life.
 They’d grown up on a farm near Compton, Quebec, and somewhere along the line had picked up the skills necessary to service heavy machinery.
 He’d tell my dad stories of working on various machines who then relayed some of them to me.